-While the FY 2020/21 adopted budget does not include the allocation of Measure F funding to the Capital Improvement Project (CIP) fund due to COVID-19, the flume reconstruction and jetty reconstruction projects are fully funded with both projects anticipated to be completed in FY 2020-21.
-Work began on these projects in FY 2017/18 along with the use of Measure F funds to replace the 20-year-old front end loader for beach maintenance.
-Additionally, the City was awarded a \$2 million grant from the State for the Wharf project.
+While the FY 2020-21 adopted budget did not include the allocation of Measure F funding to the Capital Improvement Project (CIP) fund due to COVID-19, the flume reconstruction and jetty reconstruction projects were fully funded and completed in FY 2020-21.
+Work began on these projects in FY 2017-18 along with the use of Measure F funds to replace the 20-year-old front end loader for beach maintenance.
+Additionally, the City was awarded a \$2 million grant from the State for the Wharf project with construction anticipated to start in late FY 2022-23.